-All master’s students must complete a minimum of one essay/special study credit and meet the master’s thesis/essay requirement.
+All master’s students must complete a minimum of two essay/special study credits and meet the master’s thesis/essay requirement.
 Program listings will specify the type of master’s paper required.
 The form of the essay or thesis must be in accord with specifications stipulated in the University’s Style and Form Manual or the ETD Format Guidelines Manual.
 The electronic copy of the thesis/essay must be uploaded and all required paperwork submitted to Joanne Pegher by the deadline posted for that graduation term.

-MHA students who have been permitted to submit an article accepted for publication in lieu of the essay must meet the margin requirements and submit a committee signature sheet and title page patterned after that in the Style and Form Manual or the ETD Format Guidelines Manual.
+MPH students who have been permitted to submit an article accepted for publication in lieu of the essay must meet the margin requirements and submit a committee signature sheet and title page patterned after that in the Style and Form Manual or the ETD Format Guidelines Manual.
 If there are multiple authors, a statement should be included explaining the role of each author.
 All essays must be read and approved by two faculty representing two different University of Pittsburgh Pitt Public Health departments.
 MS theses require approval by three readers.

-Requirements for the MHA Degree:
+Requirements for the MHA/MBA Degree: